mig1023/seeker/README.md

 # seeker

-Mobile platform for gamebooks, based on the Xamarin framework 105 gamebooks is digitalized
+Mobile platform for gamebooks, based on the Xamarin framework.<br>
+105 gamebooks is digitalized.